ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 Discontinued Boards
 ===================
-The following boards are no longer produced, however documentation is still available in the wiki or online, and recent builds are still expected to work.
+The following boards are no longer produced, however, documentation is still available in the wiki or online, and recent builds are still expected to work.
 These boards are not recommended for new projects.

 .. toctree::
     :maxdepth: 1